Smile Powered Pop Music with the PhotoSYNTH and friends!

 • Musical Instrument

-• Science Project
+• Science & Research Project

-Summer Science Exhibition
+Summer Science Exhibition 2025

 The Summer Science Exhibition is a free six-day festival showcasing the science shaping our future and will be held at the Royal Society in London from to .

-Come along this summer to have a play with some of the newest instruments from the Accessible Music Instrument Collection, AMIC and learn all about the science behind them.
+Come and join us for a fun musical celebration of inclusive technology, play with some of the newest instruments from the Accessible Music Instrument Collection and learn all about the research and science that made them possible.

-The exhibition will feature a series of interactive installations and hands-on demonstrations.
+Hearing loop enabled venue.
+The exhibition will feature a series of interactive installations, hands-on demonstrations, musical performances and talks.

 Lifts, elevators and stairs Lifts are available for access to the basement level or first floor.
+There is step-free access.

 Accessible toilet There is an accessible toilet on the ground floor behind the reception area and an ambulant toilet in the basement.
 There are baby changing facilities in all the toilets in the basement and in the accessible toilet behind reception.
 Please note that the baby change facilities in the accessible toilets should only be used by parents/carers that specifically require the use of an accessible toilet, as baby changes facilities are available elsewhere.